-A Template Selector is a Template Fragment that calls other Template Fragments depending on what type of element is being reported.
-The Template Fragments being called can be system Fragments or existing user-defined Fragments, as listed in the Resources window.
+A Template Selector is a Template Fragment that calls other Template Fragments, depending on what type of element is being reported.
+The Template Fragments being called can be system Fragments or existing user-defined Fragments, as listed in the 'Resources' tab of the Browser window.

 Use one of the methods outlined here to display the 'Custom Query' page of the 'Document Options' dialog.
+Before you select the Document Options icon, select the 'Custom' checkbox in the 'Sections' list, to enable the 'custom > <custom' tags.
+These are necessary for the Template Selector fragment to work.